2026 Programme main image

 2026 Programme

-These are the sessions that will shape Weekend of Mistakes 2026.
-We’re busy lining up speakers and adding fresh, topical twists, so keep an eye out for updates as we build toward the weekend.
+These are the sessions that will shape Weekend of Mistakes 2026 — and we’re excited to say the programme is now finalised.
+We’re still adding brilliant speakers and weaving in timely, topical twists, so there’s plenty more to look forward to as we build toward the weekend.

 • Day 1Friday 20th March